simul/simul.github.io/unrealengine/Blueprint.md

 Lighting
 --------
 Point lights can be used to illuminate the clouds.
+Because of the relative scale of clouds to the UE scene, the intensity of the light must be very large in order to have a visible effect.

 <a href="SetPointLight.png"><img src="http://docs.simul.co/unrealengine/images/SetPointLight.png" alt="Blueprint" /></a>

+If you do not have a PointLight actor, you can use SetPointLightSource to apply individually the position, colour and intensity of a light to the clouds.

 Setting keyframe properties from Blueprint
 --------------------------------------------------------------------------------------------------